timgilbert/long-war-unix-installer/README.md

 installed game directory.
 Currently the backups are stored under `Long-War-Backups` under the game installation directory (typically `~/Library/Application Support/Steam/SteamApps/common/XCom-Enemy-Unknown`).

-You should be able to roll back an installation by using the `--uninstall` option to the script.
 You can see a list of mods that have been backed up using the `--list` option:

   	% ./LongWarInstaller.py --list
 	  Long_War_3_Beta_13-88-3-0b13: applied at 2014-08-04 20:19:00

+...and should be able to roll back an installation by using the `--uninstall` option to the script.

 	  % ./LongWarInstaller.py --uninstall Long_War_3_Beta_13-88-3-0b13
 	  Reverted to backup "Long_War_3_Beta_13-88-3-0b13"

-**However, please note that this is alpha-quality software at best!** I try to be careful but make no guarantees.
+**However, note that rollback is not completely tested!** I try to be careful, but I make no guarantees.
 If nothing else, you should be able to revert to your vanilla install by using the "Verify Integrity of Game Cache" option from Steam.